 Tudor, the little brother of Rolex, has unveiled a very interesting dive watch at Baselworld - the Pelagos.
-It not only has all the prerequisites of a good dive watch, it also has the world's most advanced clasp.
+It not only has all the prerequisites of a good dive watch, it has the a unique bracelet and clasp, the you could argue make it the world's most advanced watch bracelet and clasp.

 The clasp has a unique spring-loaded self-adjusting system which has been patented by Tudor.
 The clasp adjusts to the changes in your wrist's thickness, which is especially crucial as the human body goes deeper underwater.
 Basically, Tudor's clasp contracts as your wrist diameter changes underwater, (where many watches would actually loosen due to increased pressure).
 The clasp also has three fine position adjustments for even further optimization of the fit.